|Rachel BarbourElmira, NY

-Katie has an established career in marketing and most recently held the position of Director of Marketing & Membership at MACNY, The Manufacturers Association.
+Katie is the Assistant Vice-President Marketing Officer at Generations Bank.
+She has an established career in marketing and held positions with 3-Pound Health and MACNY.
 She earned her Certificate in Marketing from Georgetown University and a BA in Psychology from Marymount College of Fordham University.
-Katie currently volunteers for the NYS Parent Leadership Team, YMCA-Auburn, The MOST, and is a founding member and parent leader at Auburn Community Café.
+Katie currently volunteers for the NYS Parent Leadership Team, YMCA-Auburn, The MOST and is a founding member and parent leader at Auburn Community Café.

 She also served on the Board of Directors of the Seven Lakes Girl Scout Council and the Auburn Public Theater.
 Katie fondly recalls her experience as a young Girl Scout when she was chosen to represent the State of New Hampshire at the 75th birthday of Girl Scouting in Washington, DC.
 Katie will serve as a mentor at our second Camp CEO program in August.
-She is the mother to a three-year old son and enjoys gardening and growing food, running and creating community—both online and via social media.
+She is the mother of two young sons and enjoys gardening and growing food, running and creating community—both online and via social media.

-Dorollo was born and raised in Rochester, New York and its suburbs, including Greece.
+Dorollo is currently a member of NYPENN Pathways Board Development Committee and was co-chair of this year’s Women of Distinction event in Binghamton.
+He was born and raised in Rochester, New York and its suburbs, including Greece.
 His family has called upstate New York home since the 1950s.
 For several years, Dorollo was a Cub Scout and a Boy Scout (Troop 90).
 He holds degrees from Cornell University and Rutgers University School of Law.
-During the past 13 years, he has lived as far away as London, South Korea, and Dubai, but has never forgotten his upstate New York roots.
+During the past 14 years, he has worked, studied and lived as far away as London, South Korea and Dubai, but has never forgotten his upstate roots.

 Prior to moving to the Binghamton area in June 2012, he practiced law in New York City for various firms, focusing on international commercial matters and antitrust work.
-Dorollo also sought the Republican nomination in New York’s 27th Congressional District.
-He currently volunteers as President of Southern Tier Young Professionals and is a Board member of Mapleridge Ranch.
-He and his wife reside in Endicott and enjoy distance running, gastronomy, serving in their church, and fine wine.
-He wants to help encourage girls to seek challenges in our global world and overcome them.
+Dorollo has also sought the Republican nomination in New York’s 27th Congressional District.
+He currently volunteers as President of Southern Tier Young Professionals and is a board member of several nonprofits, including ACHIEVE, the Broome County Arts Council, the Central New York Chapter of the Alzheimer's Association, and Mapleridge Ranch.
+He and his beloved wife Lyuba reside in the City of Binghamton and enjoy distance running, gastronomy, serving in their church, and fine wine.
+Dorollo wants to help encourage girls to seek challenges in our global world and overcome them.